xeBuz/Ordbogen/docs/01_local_enviroment.md

 ## Activate virtualenv

-For a better, if you don't have `virtualenv` installed follow [this](http://virtualenv.readthedocs.org/en/latest/installation.html) steps.
+For a better usage activate `virtualenv`, if you don't have `virtualenv` installed follow [this](http://virtualenv.readthedocs.org/en/latest/installation.html) steps.

 ```bash
 cd Ordbogen;